 For readers of this site, I have written extensively on the horror genre.
 While mostly in a humorous manner, live-recapping horror films as I watched them, I have a sincere appreciation of the genre.
 Mostly because it delves into subject matter that we consciously, and perhaps forcefully, push out of our daily thought processes: the inescapable horror of death itself.

-It is an art form born out of poverty-stricken writers who wrote for pulp magazines and cheap penny papers stretching back to the mid 19th-century; lurid tales that detailed gruesome acts of violence upon those that have either invited such chaos or else were hapless victims of circumstance.
+Horror an art form borne out of poverty-stricken writers who wrote for pulp magazines and cheap penny papers stretching back to the mid 19th-century; lurid tales that detailed gruesome acts of violence upon those that have either invited such chaos or else were hapless victims of circumstance.

 But when the film industry finally figured out that this genre could provoke and draw in a new crowd, the stylistics changed, mostly to reflect contemporary fears.
 Early horror films drew upon classic mythologies, such as Nosferatu (or Dracula), while others took from early adapters to the genre, as the many retellings of Mary Shelley’s Frankenstein tale have attested.